Omar-Metwally/smERP/README.md

 ## Contact

-feel free to contact my any time by email at xomar.metwallyx@gmail.com
+feel free to contact me any time by email at xomar.metwallyx@gmail.com
 ---

 This project is actively under development.
 Stay tuned for updates and new features!